Film review: Dark and light combine as Ababouiné looks back on 1950s struggle for secular Quebec

 Of course, Michel’s disability puts him in loaded territory with a religion known in Quebec for dangling crutches like his from the rafters; the running, blackly comic joke here is that if he were less of a heathen, he might be able to walk.
 That’s a hint that Forcier will take his film in a more biting direction—and in his last act, he bluntly addresses the violence that lurks behind closed doors as a direct result of the Catholic church’s corrupting power.
 It’s dark, shocking, and feels at odds with the subversive laughter and nostalgic feel of the rest of the film.

 But perhaps Forcier wants to catch us offguard—to laugh at the abuse of power until it isn’t funny anymore.
-That bracing reality check gives way to Ababouiné’s strong finale, a flight of satirical fantasy, meatballs, and miracles that are pure, absurdist Forcier—the dark and the light combining in a big, final thumbing of the nose to religious dogma.
+That bracing reality check gives way to Ababouiné’s strong finale, a flight of satirical fantasy, meatballs, and miracles that is pure, absurdist Forcier—the dark and the light combining in a big, final thumbing of the nose to religious dogma.

 Janet Smith is cofounder and editorial director of Stir.
 She is an award-winning arts journalist who has spent more than two decades immersed in Vancouver’s dance, screen, design, theatre, music, opera, and gallery scenes.
 She sits on the Vancouver Film Critics’ Circle.